|

 effect of focal lengths.

-- The Eye Level: People, portraits, children and
+- Eye Level: People, portraits, children and

 animals.